 If you would like to purchase additional Plagiarism limits, you can do so from your Subscription Info page.
 10 additional Plagiarism checks can be purchased for $5.

-The limits for the Rephraser feature follow the same concept.
+The limits for the Rephraser and Split features follow the same concept but use a separate kind of limit called Smart Writer Words.
 The limits for this feature are as follows:

 - Pro — 100 words per month

 Please note: to Rephrase, Simplify, or Summarize, the tool uses 1 Smart Writer Words limit for 1 word.
 The Expand feature spends 2 Smart Writer Words limits for 1 word.